The Moterra Neo 5. Is this Cannondale electric bike a track schredder or corner cutter?

 Personally, I don’t mind having to pull a little harder to stop the bike.
 Having to grab hard on the levers makes it a lot less likely that you will lock the front.
 This means that you are less likely to be wondering why you ended up sitting in mud.

-Downhill ride suffers a little with the SR Suntour XCR front forks only providing 140 mm travel.
+Downhill ride suffers with the SR Suntour XCR front forks only providing 140 mm travel.

-Higher spec Cannondale Monterra Neo electric mountain bikes are great “all rounders”.
-Where higher spec full suspension Cannondale eMTBs are very stable, and great fun downhill, the Neo 5 front forks left me feeling nervous.
+Higher spec Cannondale Monterra Neo electric mountain bikes are fitted with RockShox ZEB Enduro forks.
+The 38mm stanchions and 180mm travel make the Neo Carbon a stunning “all rounder”.
+Where higher spec full suspension Cannondale eMTBs are extremely planted, and exciting downhill, the Neo 5 front forks left me feeling nervous.
 I certainly felt the front wheel hitting the biggest rocks very hard.
 This threw the bike off balance, forcing me to slow down, to recapture some confidence and control.

-This electric mountain bike is still good fun on fast downhill sections.
+This electric mountain bike is still good fun when motoring through downhill sections.
 Limitations of the fork travel, linked with the relaxed frame geometry, take the edge off the e bike’s capability.
 Reduced travel and damping of the forks push the Neo 5 towards Alpine Tourer rather than a downhill track demon.

 Cannondale Moterra Neo 5 Price

 This eMTB has a retail price of $4,500 which most of us would class as a mid-cost e bike.
 Although expensive, this Cannondale electric bike can be classed as a budget price for a brand name, full suspension mountain bike.

 For the prestigious Cannondale brand name, this is the cheapest, full suspension mountain bike in their range.
 The next model up, (The Cannondale Moterra Neo 3) costs an additional $1300, which is almost 30% more expensive.